-To configure trunk mode, perform these steps:
+To configure trunk mode, follow these steps:

-Step 1 switch# configure terminal

-Enters configuration mode.

-0, 0

-- Step 2switch(config)# interface fc1/1Configures the specified interface.

-- Step 3

-switch(config-if)# switchport trunk mode on

-Enables (default) the trunk mode for the specified interface.

-switch(config-if)# switchport trunk mode off

-(Optional) Disables the trunk mode for the specified interface.

-switch(config-if)# switchport trunk mode auto

-(Optional) Configures the trunk mode to auto mode, which provides automatic sensing for the interface.
+Command Purpose Step 1 switch# config t Enters configuration mode.
+Step 2 switch(config)# interface fc1/1 switch(config-if)# Configures the specified interface.
+Step 3 switch(config-if)# switchport trunk mode on Enables (default) the trunk mode for the specified interface. switch(config-if)# switchport trunk mode off Disables the trunk mode for the specified interface. switch(config-if)# switchport trunk mode auto Configures the trunk mode to auto mode, which provides automatic sensing for the interface.

+To configure trunk mode using DCNM-SAN, follow these steps:

+- Step 1 Expand FC Interfaces, and then select Physical.
+You see the interface configuration in the Information pane. - Step 2 Click the Trunk Config tab to modify the trunking mode for the selected interface. - Step 3 Make changes to the Admin and Allowed VSANs values. - Step 4Click the Trunk Failures tab to check if a link did not come up.You see the reason listed in the FailureCause column. - Step 5 Click the Apply Changes icon.